-One interesting aspect of this story was how I shifted from being a bystander to a reporter.
+One interesting aspect of this story was how I shifted from bystander to reporter.
 I gathered the concrete, with the man holding them, thinking they should be preserved, for the young woman who was hit.
-And I took a picture of them thinking I didn't want to hang on to these pieces.
+And I took a picture of the chunks, thinking I didn't want to hang onto them.
 But the woman was in the background, and I angled the shot to include her.
 I still wasn't quite in the reporter mode.
 I followed her and my wife back into the train car, said some reassuring words, then left with my wife.

-I got maybe 10 feet, realized this all should go in the paper, then doubled back and got her name.
+I got maybe 10 feet, realized this all should go in the paper, then doubled back and got the victim's name.

-To be honest, even later, back at the office, I wondered whether I was blowing this out of proportion because I happened to be there; maybe this wasn't news, but just an incident.
+To be honest, even later, back at the office, I wondered whether I was blowing this out of proportion because I happened to be there; maybe this wasn't news, but just an incident that occurred in my vicinity.
 But it seemed more real than riffing on Donald Trump's latest.
-Every TV station in town leapt to cover it, so I wasn't alone in finding important in it.
-It felt good, catching the 9:45 to Northbrook after staying late, to see they had closed down the track we were on.
+Every TV station in town leapt to cover the story, so I wasn't alone in finding importance here.
+It felt good, catching the 9:45 to Northbrook after staying late, to see Metra had closed down the track we were on.
 That might not have happened had it not been in the paper.

 Union Station is dangerous.
 The place is falling apart in chunks, showering debris on commuters hurrying through its dim, decaying bowels.
 People get hurt.